-Lala Kent On James Kennedy’s Non-Disclosure Claim To Stassi Schroeder And Kristen Doute, Ariana Madix And Tom Sandoval On Signing It
+Lala Kent On James Kennedy’s Non-Disclosure Claim To Stassi Schroeder And Kristen Doute: Ariana Madix And Tom Sandoval Deny Signing It

 — WHITE KANYE (@itsjameskennedy) January 17, 2017

-In response to James’ tweet, Lala agreed that they’ll be friends till the end.
+In response to James’ tweet, Lala agreed that they’d be friends till the end.
 Lala did tell James, however, that he says “some stupid s**t” when he’s mad.

 “My thief till the tomb.
 You do say some stupid s**t when you’re mad tho.”